malithi-lalanika/Ram_Coders/README.md

 Go to the NMT_Final_Code/train_scripts/finetune-si-mbart50.sh file and change below paths

 - Repo
-- bin_dir (path of the preprocessed parallel data)
+- bin_dir (path of the preprocessed parallel data from step 4)
 - SAVE
 - lang_list ( this is located in NMT_Final_Code/fairseq/examples/multilingual path)
 - pretrained_model (checkpoint_best.pt from the deep objective pretrain outputs)